Showing posts with label time. Show all posts

 The two most treasured resources are time and health

 In our fast-paced world, we often forget about two of the most valuable things in life—health and time.
 They are inextricably linked, and investing in one invariably leads to benefits for the other.
 Health is the key to a longer and more fulfilling life.
 Health is the foundation on which we build our lives.
 When we are healthy, we have the energy and the opportunity to enjoy every moment.
 We can work, have fun, travel, and take care of our loved ones.
 Unfortunately, many people realize the value of health only when they lose it.
 Don't wait for this to happen.
 Start taking care of yourself today: every day is valuable time for you.
 Eat healthy.
 Eat more fruits, vegetables, whole grains, and protein.
 Limit processed foods, sugar, and saturated fats.
 Exercise regularly.
 Find a physical activity that you enjoy and try to practice it for at least 30 minutes a day.
 Get enough sleep.
-Get 7-8 hours of quality sleep every night.
+Receive 7-8 hours of quality sleep every night.
 A prime example is the Japanese.
 They are not overweight and have the longest life expectancy.
 Manage stress: Find ways to deal with stress, such as meditation, yoga, or walks in nature.
 Get regular checkups.
 Early detection of health problems can save lives.
 Investing in your health buys you time.
 When we take care of our health, we not only feel better, but we also increase our life span.
 This allows us more time to enjoy the things we love, spend time with our loved ones, and achieve our goals.
 Time is our most valuable resource.
 Don’t waste it by neglecting your health.
 Invest in it, and you will enjoy a longer, happier, and more fulfilling life.
 Time and health are interdependent.
 Take care of your health, and you will have more time to enjoy life.
 Health surpasses all material wealth.
-I have never witnessed or heard of anyone taking anything to the other world except for themselves.
+I have never witnessed or heard of anyone taking anything to the other world except themselves.